KM20197/SUS_SCM/README.md

 This repository provides code and documentation to reproduce the simulation-based evaluation reported in the published manuscript.

-## Status of this package

-This reviewed package replaces the manuscript included in the original scaffold with the current version dated 2026-04-01 and keeps the previous manuscript in `paper/archive/` for traceability.

-The package remains **not fully runnable yet** because the core source files and some manuscript-declared public materials are not present in the current workspace.
-See:
-- `src/REQUIRED_FROM_SERVER.txt`
-- `docs/PACKAGE_STATUS_2026-04-07.md`
-- `docs/RELEASE_CHECKLIST.md`

 ## Scope

 The study benchmarks a hybrid policy that combines: